 We are world leaders in identifying cancer genes, discovering cancer drugs and developing precision radiotherapy.

-Together with our hospital partner The Royal Marsden NHS Foundation Trust, we are rated in the top four centres for cancer research and treatment worldwide.
+Together with our hospital partner The Royal Marsden NHS Foundation Trust, we are rated as one of the top centres for cancer research and treatment worldwide.

 As well as being as world-class research institute, the ICR is a higher education institution and a college of the University of London.
 We came top in the league table of university research quality compiled from the Research Excellence Framework (REF 2014).